mparrish91/SimpleTwitterClient/README.md

 The following **required** functionality is completed:

-- [x] Table rows should be dynamic height according to the content height.
 - [x] User can sign in using OAuth login flow
 - [x] User can view last 20 tweets from their home timeline
 - [x] The current signed in user will be persisted across restarts